kuruet/hoen-archipelago-microservice/README.md

-Hoen Archipelago Microservice
+🌴 Hoen Archipelago Microservice

-A Dropwizard microservice providing hotel and car rental search functionality for the Hoen Archipelago.
-This service is designed to be a lightweight, modular component that could integrate with a platform like Skyscanner.
+A Dropwizard microservice for searching hotels 🏨 and car rentals 🚗 in the Hoen Archipelago.
+Lightweight, modular, and ready for integration with platforms like Skyscanner!

-Table of Contents
+📚 Table of Contents

 Overview

-Features
+Features ✨

-Technologies
+Technologies 🛠️

-Project Structure
+Project Structure 🗂️

-Setup & Running
+Setup & Running 🚀

-API Endpoints
+API Documentation 📡

-Sample Data
+Sample Data 📁

-Example Response
+Example Response 💬

-Future Improvements
+Future Improvements 🔮

+License 📝

-Overview
+🌟 Overview

-The Hoen Archipelago has recently gained international attention for its unique fauna and tourist appeal.
-This microservice manages searches for hotels and car rental services in the region.
+The Hoen Archipelago has become a tourist hotspot 🐦🦎 thanks to its unique fauna.
+This microservice handles searches for hotels and car rentals by city, returning results in JSON format.

-Users can search by city name.

-Returns available hotels and car rentals in that city.

-Built as a Dropwizard microservice for lightweight and independent deployment.
+Goals:

+Lightweight & modular 🧩

+Easy integration with other services 🔗

+Demonstrates microservice architecture in Dropwizard ⚡

-Features
+✨ Features

-RESTful search endpoint for hotels and car rentals.
+Search hotels 🏨 and car rentals 🚗 by city

+JSON-based REST endpoint 🌐

-Sample data included for demonstration.
+Includes sample data for demonstration 📂

-Fully modular structure for easy future extension.
+Modular & extendable structure for future growth 📈

-JSON-based response for easy integration with other services.

-Technologies
+🛠️ Technologies
+Technology	Purpose

-Java 11 – programming language
+Java 11 ☕	Programming language

-Dropwizard 2.x – microservice framework
+Dropwizard 2.x 🚀	Microservice framework

-Jackson – JSON serialization/deserialization
+Jackson 🎨	JSON serialization/deserialization

-Maven – project management & build tool
+Maven 📦	Build & dependency management

-Project Structure
+🗂️ Project Structure
 hoen-archipelago-microservice/
 │
 ├─ pom.xml